jeishu/readme-generator/README.md

 ​
 ## Installation
 ​
-To install necessary dependencies, run the following command:
+💾 undefined

 ​

-npm i

-​
 ## Usage
 ​
-Nothing free to use; have fun :)
+💻 Clone the github repo, make sure you have node.js installed, run node index.js on your terminal with the correct relative path, then fill in the blanks!
 ​
 ## License
 ​
-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT.

 ## Contributing
 ​
-N/A
+👪 I am the sole author of this project.
 ​
 ## Tests
 ​
-To run tests, run the following command:
+✏️ undefined

 ​

-npm test

-​
 ## Questions
 ​
+✋ undefined

-If you have any questions about  the repo, open an issue or contact me directly at calvincarter@yahoo.com.
-You can find more of my work at [jeishu](jeishu.io).
+✉️ Email me with any questions: jeremy.zhu@utexas.edu you can find more of my work at [Jeishu](jeishu.github.io).

-        ​
+_🔥🔥🔥 This README was generated with ❤️ by [ReadMe Generator](https://github.com/jeishu/readme-generator) 🔥🔥🔥_